 - 8 ounces bittersweet chocolate, chopped

-- 1½ sticks butter (12 tablespoons)
+- 1-1/2 sticks butter (12 tablespoons)

-- 1½ cup coconut sugar (300g)
+- 1-1/4 cups coconut sugar or granulated sugar (300g)

 - 1 teaspoon instant coffee espresso powder

-- ¼ teaspoon sea salt
+- 1/2 teaspoon table salt

 - 4 eggs, whisked well

-- 1 teaspoon vanilla
+- 2 teaspoon vanilla

 - 1 cup All-Purpose Einkorn flour (120 grams)

-- ½ cup cocoa nibs (60 grams)
+- 1/2 cup cocoa nibs (60 grams)

 - Preheat oven to 325°F Fit a piece of parchment paper to the bottom of an 8x8x2 ovenproof baking dish, allowing several inches to over hang on two sides.
 This will be used to lift the finished brownies from the dish after baked and cool.
-Spray the dish and parchment paper with cooking spray.
+Spray the dish and parchment paper with cooking oil.

 - In a large saucepan set over low heat, add the chocolate and butter, stirring constantly until they are melted.
-Remove the saucepan from the heat and add the sugar and salt, stir until well combined.
+Remove the saucepan from the heat and add the espresso powder, sugar and salt, stir until well combined.
 Let cool slightly, then gradually stir in the beaten eggs and the vanilla extract.
 Add the flour and stir until blended.
 Set aside 2 tablespoons of the cocoa nibs and fold the remainder of the nibs into the batter and pour the batter into the prepared baking pan.
 Sprinkle the top with the additional 2 tablespoons of cocoa nibs.